-Alabaster is a beautiful color that we are using in our current home.
+Alabaster is a neutral paint color that we are using in our current home.
 It is a creamy white that feels warm, but not too yellow.

 I also used Alabaster as the backdrop for my little boy’s bedroom makeover.
 It is the perfect neutral for him to grow into and decorate at all ages.

 Polar Bear by Behr Paint

 I have used Polar Bear in a few of the rooms in my home and it is a nice, warm white.
 I applied this paint color to the walls in my laundry room and it was the perfect shade to warm up the white and black color palette.

 It can have a slight undertone of pink in some settings.
 I see it come out a bit in my master bathroom where there is no natural light.
 I carried the hints of blue from the bathroom into our master bathroom makeover by applying a deep blue on the walls.

 Revere Pewter by Benjamin Moore